ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 The reported `IOPS=` should land within a few percent of the `stackgres-io-5k` cap (5000), **not** the device's native peak.
-If the number is much higher, the throttle is not applied — re-check [section 6.1](#61-verify-the-cgroup-iomax) and the troubleshooting section.
+If the number is much higher, the throttle is not applied --re-check [section 6.1](#61-verify-the-cgroup-iomax) and the troubleshooting section.